Youth Football Coaching: Spread Offense Creates Mismatches

 Special to PlaySportsTV

-Blake Sorem, who coaches seventh-grade football in Edina, Minn., has watched the spread offense take hold at the high school and college levels.
+Blake Sorem, who coaches youth football in Edina, Minn., has watched the spread offense take hold at the high school and college levels.

 The Edina High School football team that is fed by the youth program also runs the spread, so Sorem is excited to be teaching his squad the offense.
 He added one of the bigger advantages of the spread is - as the name implies - getting the defenders spread out.